 |Aluminum||Ornamental appearance, no maintenance, lifetime warranty||Bending and dents possible if proper grade is not used.|

 As long as you are not looking for a privacy fence, you will find that aluminum ornamental fences offer a better cost/benefit ratio than other fencing materials.
-While the initial cost may be higher than chain link or wood, a Jerith fence will last longer (Guaranteed for Life!), look better over time (no rust!), and is maintenance-free (no repainting or rotting).
+While the initial cost may be higher than chain link or wood, a Jerith fence will last longer (Guaranteed for Life), look better over time (no rust) and remain maintenance-free.

 Choosing the Height

-The trickiest height to choose is one to contain pets in your yard.
-48” high is probably the minimum height that makes sense.
-Many large dogs can jump over a fence this short though, so you may need to increase the height to 60” or taller to keep your dog in.
-For smaller dogs, the height is not as important as the spacing between the pickets (vertical members).
+A 48” high is the minimum height that makes sense.
+However, many large dogs can jump over a fence this short, so you may need to increase the height to 60” or taller to keep your dog in.
+For smaller dogs, the height is not as important as the spacing between the vertical pickets.
 If they are too far apart, your dog may just squeeze through the fence.
-In most cases, there is no way to change the spacing of the pickets after the fence is installed, so make sure your dog won’t fit through the fence before you have it permanently installed.
+In most cases, there is no way to change the spacing of the pickets after the fence is installed, so make sure your dog cannot fit through the fence before you have it permanently installed.

-For children, keep in mind that no matter what the height of the fence is, children are smart enough to move chairs or toys over to the fence to climb over it.
-And, any gates will make it easy for a child to eventually get out of the yard.
+Keep in mind that no matter what the height of the fence is, children are smart enough to move chairs or toys over to the fence to climb over it.
+Additionally, gates make it easy for a child to eventually get out of the yard.
 Place the latch as high as possible to keep it out of reach for younger children.

 Choosing the Color

 Do you want your fence to blend in with the surroundings or stand out as an accent to the landscape?
-A White fence stands out more than any other color, while Green blends in almost seamlessly with the grass.
-Black and Bronze are our most popular colors though.
-Most people imagine a traditional wrought iron fence, which is what our designs try to capture, as being Black.
-Our textured Bronze color is a very nice accent color to a variety of stucco, brick and stone used on many homes.
+A white fence stands out more than any other color, while green blends in almost seamlessly with the grass.
+However, black and bronze are our most popular colors.
+Most people imagine a traditional wrought iron fence, which is what our designs and black finish try to capture.
+Our textured bronze color is a nice accent color to a variety of stucco, brick and stone used on many homes.

 Choosing the Grade of Fence

 - Liberty – Our least expensive offering.
-Limited in styles, colors and heights to our most popular combinations, Liberty is very similar to the fences we first offered over 50 years ago.
-The sections are about as strong as most other manufacturers’ standard residential aluminum products.
+Liberty is limited in styles, colors and heights to our most popular combinations.
+Liberty is very similar to the fences we first offered over 50 years ago.
+The sections are as strong as most manufacturers’ standard residential aluminum products.

-- American Series – Also has a limited selection of our most popular designs.
+- American Series – This series is also limited to our most popular designs.
 American Series is unique because of its 1” x 5/8” picket, which looks more substantial than a 5/8” square picket.
 The rails and posts are the same as Liberty, but the pickets are stronger.

 - Residential – Our best-selling line of fence!
-The widest variety of heights, colors, and styles are available in Residential Grade.
-Uses a patented hidden fastener system which will not loosen over time.
-Sections are substantially stronger than Liberty or American Series products.
+Residential grade has the widest variety of heights, colors and styles.
+It uses a patented hidden fastener system that will not loosen over time.
+The sections are also substantially stronger than Liberty or American Series products.

 - Aero – This grade offers a few features not commonly found in aluminum fences.
 All of the aluminum extrusions have rounded edges to soften the corners which are typically 90 degree angles.
 Plus, Aero also uses a rectangular 1” x 5/8” picket for a more striking appearance.
 This picket is far stronger than a 5/8” square picket and is a good choice for containing larger dogs or along golf courses.
 Available in 6′ or 8′ long sections.

-- Regency – Like Residential, it uses our patented hidden fastener system.
-Regency styles all have a “dropped bottom” appearance where the pickets do not extend below the lower horizontal rail.
-Significantly stronger than our Residential grade and ideal for commercial or high-end residential usage.
+- Regency – Like Residential, Regeny uses our patented hidden fastener system.
+Regency styles all have a “dropped bottom” appearance, so the pickets do not extend below the bottom horizontal rail.
+It is significantly stronger than our Residential grade and ideal for commercial or high-end residential usage.
 Available in 6′ or 8′ long sections.

 - Industrial – The name says it all.
 This fence is meant for high traffic areas, commercial swimming pools, and higher security applications.
-Also very impressive when used on a residential estate.
-Available in 6′ or 8′ long sections.
+It is available in 6′ or 8′ long sections.

 Choosing the Style

 Now comes the fun part!
 Once you have a general idea of the height, color, and grade of fence that you need, you just need to pick the style that you like best.
-The style selection is pretty straightforward (download and print the complete style guides at the bottom of this page for easy reference).
-Decide if you want one of the Exposed Picket (EP) styles, Covered Picket (CP) styles, or if you need narrower spacing for pets, choose one of the Specialty Design (SP) styles.
+The style selection is pretty straightforward.
+Your primary options are:

-There really isn’t a “bad” choice.
+There is not a right or wrong choice.
 It is all personal preference.
 Some people would rather have a simple two rail design (CP-6 above), while others like the more ornate appearance of our Concord style (EP-4 above).
-Choosing a design that has finials on the pickets will be a little more expensive compared to our typical spear point, however the finials give a custom-made appearance that can really accentuate your fence.
+Choosing a design that has finials on the pickets will be a little more expensive compared to our typical spear point, however the finials give a custom-made appearance that can accentuate and add character to your fence.